Kurt DelBene: Return to Microsoft

 In April 2015, Microsoft announced DelBene would return to Microsoft as EVP of corporate strategy and planning, where he would join the company's senior leadership team, reporting directly to CEO Satya Nadella.
 DelBene was responsible for future investment opportunities.
 DelBene led the acquisition and integration of LinkedIn, Microsoft's biggest acquisition to date.
 In July 2017, DelBene received expanded responsibility and was given the title of chief digital officer and EVP of corporate strategy, core services engineering and operations.
 In that role, he continued to oversee strategy but also the company's internal Core Services Engineering and Operations groups.
 In January 2021, DelBene announced he would be retiring from Microsoft at the end of June, to pursue personal passions and board work.

 Assistant Secretary of Veterans Affairs

 In November 2021, President Joe Biden announced DelBene as the nominee for assistant secretary for information and technology and CIO at the Department of Veterans Affairs.
 The nomination was formally submitted on November 19, 2021 and referred to the Senate Committee on Veterans' Affairs, who held a hearing on December 15, 2021, and reported the nomination favorably to the Senate on the same day.
 The Senate confirmed the nomination by voice vote on December 16, 2021, and DelBene began work in January 2022.
+He left the position in January of 2025.